Future USS Frank E. Petersen Jr. (DDG 121) Set For Charleston, South Carolina Commissioning

 |0

-This work, Future USS Frank E. Petersen Jr. (DDG 121) Set For Charleston, South Carolina Commissioning, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Future USS Frank E. Petersen Jr. (DDG 121) Set For Charleston, South Carolina Commissioning, by PO1 Kelby Sanders, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Future USS Frank E. Petersen Jr. (DDG 121) Set For Charleston, South Carolina Commissioning

 LEAVE A COMMENT